huangzhen9527007/ComfyUI-Model-Merger/README.md

 2. Set the following parameters in the node:

-- **model_files**: Enter the model file paths, one file path per line.
+- **model_files**: Enter the path to the model files, one file path per line.

 - **output_file**: Set the save path for the merged model.

-- **merge_mode**: Select the merge mode (update: Update and merge, replace: Replace)
+- **merge_mode**: Select the merge mode (update: update merge, replace: replace).

 3. Optional functions:

-- **select_files**: Opens a graphical file selection dialog
+- **select_files**: Open the graphical file selection dialog box.

-- **select_directory**: Selects a folder, automatically searching for safetensors files within it
+- **select_directory**: Select a folder; automatically searches for safetensors files within it.

-- **select_output_file**: Selects the output file save location
+- **select_output_file**: Select the save location for the output file.

-4. Click "Queue Prompt" to run the workflow
+4. Click "Queue Prompt" to run the workflow.

-5. View the console output to understand the merge progress and results
+5. View the console output to understand the merge progress and results.

 ### Streaming Model Merger

-1. In ComfyUI, find the "Streaming Model Merger" node from the "Model Tools" category
+1. In ComfyUI, find the "Streaming Model Merger" node in the "Model Tools" category.

 2. Set the following parameters in the node:

-- **shard_files**: Enter the shard file paths, one file path per line (arranged in order)
+- **shard_files**: Enter the path to the shard files, one file path per line (arranged in order).

-- **output_file**: Sets the save path for the merged model
+- **output_file**: Set the path to save the merged model.

-- **chunk_size_mb**: Sets the chunk size (MB) for handling large files
+- **chunk_size_mb**: Set the chunk size (MB) for large file processing.

 3. Optional functions:

-- **select_files**: Opens a graphical file selection dialog
+- **select_files**: Open a graphical file selection dialog box.

-- **select_directory**: Select a folder to automatically search for safetensors files.
+- **select_directory**: Select a folder and automatically search for safetensors files within it.

 - **select_output_file**: Select the location to save the output file.

 4. Click "Queue Prompt" to run the workflow.

-5. View the console output to understand the merge progress and results.
+5. View the console output to understand the merging progress and results.

 ## Workflow Example

 This plugin includes a sample workflow file `model_merger_workflow.json`, which you can load in ComfyUI to get started quickly.

-See the workflow documentation for detailed usage instructions.
+See the workflow for detailed usage instructions.

 ## Selection Recommendations